Call now

 Weapons Charge Classification Sentencing Range Fines/Fees

-Unlawful Possession of a Weapon on School Grounds Class 6 Felony 12-18 months prison Up to $100,000
+Unlawful Possession of a Weapon on School Grounds Class 6 Felony 12-18 months in prison Up to $100,000

 You can also expect to face: